awsdocs/amazon-workspaces-administration-guide/doc_source/smart-cards.md

  You can enable disconnecting the session when the Windows lock screen is detected by using Group Policy settings\.
 For more information, see [Enable or Disable Disconnect Session on Screen Lock for WSP](group_policy.md#gp_lock_screen_in_wsp)\.

 **To enable in\-session or pre\-session authentication**
 By default, Windows WorkSpaces are not enabled to support the use of smart cards for pre\-session or in\-session authentication\.
-If needed, you can enable in\-session authentication for Windows WorkSpaces by using Group Policy settings\.
+If needed, you can enable in\-session and pre\-session authentication for Windows WorkSpaces by using Group Policy settings\.
 For more information, see [Enable or Disable Smart Card Redirection for WSP](group_policy.md#gp_smart_cards_in_wsp)\.

-You can enable pre\-session authentication through your AD Connector directory settings by using the EnableClientAuthentication API action or the enable\-client\-authentication CLI command\.
+To use pre\-session authentication, in addition to updating the Group Policy settings, you must also enable pre\-session authentication through your AD Connector directory settings by using the EnableClientAuthentication API action or the enable\-client\-authentication CLI command\.
 For more information, see [ Enable Smart Card Authentication for AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_clientauth.html) in the *AWS Directory Service Administration Guide*\.

 **To enable users to use smart cards in a browser**
 If your users are using Chrome as their browser, no special configuration is required to use smart cards\.